Clashing visions of Mexico's GMO corn ban cloud impact

 In the anti-GMO corner, Villalobos’ deputy, leftist former congressman Victor Suarez pitches “agroecological” farming and routinely rails against big agribusiness.
 His faction’s influence led to the decree, which shocked industry by ruling GMO corn could not be used “in the diet of Mexicans” after 2024.

 In another sign of the influence of his vein of thinking in the administration, sources close to health regulator COFEPRIS said its leadership is aligned with Suarez.
-The agency has since late 2018 halted all approvals for new GMO corn varieties sought by top seed companies like Germany's Bayer (BAYGn.DE) and U.S.-based Corteva (CTVA.N).
+The agency has since late 2018 halted all approvals for new GMO corn varieties sought by top seed companies like Germany’s Bayer and U.S.-based Corteva.

 And Villalobos, a market-friendly scientist who has long championed biotech crops, made an unsuccessful attempt to soften the decree before it was published, another senior ministry official said.